Neobot/PC/Bin/NSReference.md

 	//Avoid the opponent by going where he is not going
 	//A beacon is required to locate the opponent
-	//Note: there are obvious flaws to this logic, it is just worth as an example
+	//Note: there are obvious flaws in this logic, it just serves as an example

 	declare auto reverse 0,0,1000,1500 as zone1
 	declare auto reverse 0,1500,1000,1500 as zone2